vanshika265526/Optify.AI/README.md

-# ⚡ Optify.AI – AI Resume Analyzer & Optimizer
+<h1 align='center'> ⚡ Optify.AI – AI Resume Analyzer & Optimizer</h1>

-**Optify.AI** is an AI-powered resume analysis and optimization tool built using **Python, Flask, and Cohere API**.
+**Optify.AI** is an AI-powered resume analysis and optimization tool built using **Python, Flask, REACT and Cohere API**.
 It helps users analyze their resumes, match them with job descriptions, and receive smart AI-driven feedback to improve their chances of landing interviews.

 Think of it as a **personal career coach powered by AI**. 🧠💼